 There was an overarching IPC policy and associated procedures in place.
-Review of these documents demonstrated that they were comprehensive and reflected legislation and best practice guidance in all areas.
-Mr Hendry told us all staff undertake IPC and decontamination in the practice and have completed training in line with their continuing professional development (CPD) and have retained the necessary training certificates as evidence.
+Review of these documents demonstrated that they were comprehensive and reflected legislative and best practice guidance in all areas.
+The practice manager told us there was a nominated lead that had responsibility for IPC and decontamination in the practice.
+The lead had undertaken IPC and decontamination training in line with their continuing professional development and had retained the necessary training certificates as evidence.